 To create a clean up rule, follow these steps:

 - Enter the number of days, 90 or higher, in the input field.
 This is the number of days that the visitor profile must be inactive in order to satisfy the rule and trigger a clean up.
 To the right of the clean up rule, the number of visitor profiles that will be affected is shown along with the percentage of the total number of visitor profiles this represents.
 For example:

-If the number of visitor profiles affected by the clean up rule is more than 1% of the total number of profiles, the number of profiles affected and its percentage of the total appear in red as a warning to you that the rule will affect a significant number of visitor profiles.
+If the number of customer profiles affected by the clean up rule is more than 1% of the total number of profiles, the number of profiles affected and its percentage of the total appear in red as a warning to you that the rule will affect a significant number of visitor profiles.
 For example: